udellc/Vibrosonics/README.md

 The Vibrosonics library aims to streamline three processes to enable translating audio into the haptic range: audio signal processing, audio analysis and finally audio synthesis.
 We utilize a few libraries to achieve this.

-The first is AudioLab, which helps in signal processing and additive synthesis.
-The second is Fast4ier, which is used to perform the Fast Fourier Transform (FFT).
-Finally, we use the AudioPrism library to analyze the frequency spectrum obtained from the FFT result.
+The first is AudioLab, which handles the audio signals between the external hardware and the processor.
+It reads audio from the analog-to-digital converters (ADC) and writes signals to the digital-to-analog converters (DAC) for synthesis.
+The captured audio signals from the ADC are analyzed using the other two library dependencies.

+Fast4ier is used to perform the Fast Fourier Transform (FFT) on the signal data, which converts it from a representation of the signal over time (time domain) to a representation of how the signal is distributed over a range of frequency bands (frequency domain).
+The bandwidth of the frequency domain, or the max frequency, is equal to half of the sample rate of the ADC.
+Similarly, the number of different frequency bands is equal to half of the window size of the ADC.

+AudioPrism is a library which analyzes the frequency domain data using various algorithms.
+By filtering this data for different AudioPrism analysis modules, we can detect certain elements of the audio signal.
+With music, this allows us to detect percussion, isolate prominent vocals and melodies, and more.
+With this analysis, distinct vibrations can be made to model elements of music by re-synthesizing these findings through AudioLab translated down into the haptic frequency range (0-230Hz).

 We have created an API, \ref VibrosonicsAPI, that combines these libraries to provide a simple interface for audio processing, analysis and synthesis.